JohnMcLear/ep_draw/README.md

-tokbox-etherpad-plugin
+drawing-etherpad-plugin
 ======================

-Video conferencing from Tokbox in Etherpad
+drawing and painting in Etherpad

 todo
 ====